Scheduled at 9:00am in Meadowbrook I on Tuesday, November 14 (2017).#10286

 Alternate Format, Assistive Technology, Uncategorized

 Wink Harner - Has been an active member of ATHEN for a number of years and is currently serving on the Executive Board as Member-At-Large.
+Wink was recently invited as the keynote speaker for the 2019 Texas AHEAD conference.
 She is the former director of disability services at Mesa Community College in Arizona, the Adaptive Technology Specialist for the DR office at Southern Oregon University, and is currently doing freelance adaptive technology consulting and highly specialized alternative text conversions in math, sciences and foreign languages.
-She has been a professor of multiple languages for more than 25 years and since August 2016, she has been teaching the assistive technology in higher education core courses for CUNY's new Masters in Disability Studies Program.
+She has been a professor of multiple languages for more than 25 years and since August 2016, she has been teaching the assistive technology in higher education core courses for CUNY's Masters in Disability Studies Program.

 Susan Kelmer is the Alternate Format Access Coordinator for Disability Services at the University of Colorado Boulder.
 She has worked for more than fifteen years to assist students with print disabilities in accessing print materials of all kinds.
 She has presented multiple sessions at the Accessing Higher Ground Conference and the COLTT conference over the last 12 years.
 She is currently the Co-Chair of the Access Technologists Higher Education Subcommittee (ATHES) of the Colorado-Wyoming Consortium of Support Programs for Students with Disabilities, and is currently an active member and past secretary of the Access Technologists Higher Education Network (ATHEN).